Marinrp7344/SecureSubmit/README.md

 - Go to chrome://extensions/
 - Ensure "Developer Mode" is On
 - go to "Load Unpacked" and select the extracted folder for SecureSubmit
-- Now the chrome extension is loaded
+- Now the chrome extension is loaded and accessible in your browser

 Local Python Server
+- Navigate to the "server" folder
+- open cmd or Powershell with shift + rightclick  "open powershell window here"
 - run `pip install -r requirements.txt`
 - then run `python server.py`
 - The server will run locally in the background and highlight PII in files